Research

 The Three-Tool Cliff: How to Prevent the AI Productivity Collapse That Hits When Employees Use Four or More Tools

 BCG surveyed 1,488 full-time U.S. workers across industries and roles for their March 2026 study, published in Harvard Business Review.
-The core finding is dece

 March 2026